 Did you know that the stretch of the St. Lawrence from Rivière-du-Loup to Tadoussac is considered one of the best places in the world to see whales?
-Set off on a Croisières AML whale-watching cruise (make sure to wear a good windbreaker!) and you can listen to the powerful blows of these amazing marine mammals to your heart’s content!
+Set off on a Croisières AML whale-watching cruise (make sure to wear a good windbreaker!) and you can listen to the powerful blows of these amazing marine mammals to your heart’s content (back in 2024)!
 Watching the whales surface and dive is guaranteed to delight visitors of all ages.

 Rivière-du-Loup is a birder’s paradise throughout the year.
 In the winter, you might see snowy owls or great grey owls; in the spring, colonies of waxwings swarm the town’s apple trees.
 Large flocks of snow geese migrate in the spring and fall, honking loudly as they go.
 More than anything, seabirds are the stars of this area: common eiders congregate in the bays along the coast as well as in the Kiskotuk coastal park in Cacouna; common murres, razorbills and black guillemots can be spotted off Île aux Lièvres.
 Don’t forget your binoculars!

 National Parks and Natural Sites

 Saguenay–St. Lawrence Marine Park